alexch/codelikethis/public/lessons/learn_to_code_with_javascript/the_command_line.md

 # Next Steps

 Want to learn enough command line to be dangerous?
 Check out <https://www.learnenough.com/command-line-tutorial> by Michael Hartl (founder of [Tau Day](https://tauday.com/) and all around solid geek).

+Want to be a command-line hacker like in War Games?
+Start with this game: http://overthewire.org/wargames/bandit/ where you use *your real command line* `ssh` tool to connect to sandboxed hosts and infiltrate them.